 At Behavioral Health of the Palm Beaches, we understand that a heroin detox is a laborious process, but it is crucial to recovery.
 To help our patients through this draining time, our facility offers patients a medically monitored detox.

-Along with attending to the physical withdrawal symptoms of heroin detox, patients can also depend on our staff for moral support.
-Detox can be mentally exhausting, but our compassionate staff members are there to help patients work through these struggles.
-The controlled environment and constant support are also vital aspects of the heroin detox process that many people lack when they try to detox at home.
+Along with attending to the physical withdrawal symptoms of heroin, patients can also depend on our staff for moral support.
+Detox can be mentally exhausting, but our compassionate staff members are available to help patients work through these struggles.
+The controlled environment and constant support are also vital aspects of the process that many people lack when they try to detox at home.

 The First Step to Recovery